Our curriculum aims to:

 Help our children to grow as individuals through developing the social and emotional skills they will need to succeed in the next stages of their education.

 Reading and writing

-We achieve this in early reading and writing through our very successful Read Write Inc. programme, which children begin in their reception year and usually complete during year 2.
+We achieve this in early reading and writing through our very successful Read Write Inc. programme, which children begin in their reception year and usually complete early in year 2.
 The Read Write Inc. programme is a systematic approach to the teaching of phonics.
 Children begin by learning basic sounds and gradually add more sounds until they are able to decode every phonetically decodable word.
 From the start, children are taught to blend words and are taught the numerous exceptions to the rule.
 Our aim is for every child to be able to decode successfully by the time they are 7.
-Following this, we concentrate on developing children's reading skills and breadth of reading throughout key stage 2.
+Following this, we concentrate on developing children's reading skills and breadth of reading.
 In addition, we have a systematic and creative approach to the teaching of writing, including grammar, punctuation and spelling, which means that our children become proficient writers during key stage 2.

 Children are taught mathematics from reception.
 From the earliest age, children are taught the counting, mental recall and arithmetic skills they need in order to become confident mathematicians.
 Later, emphasis is put on becoming proficient in written calculations and using these skills to solve mathematical problems.
 We use a variety of models and images to support children's understanding, including Numicon.